abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

     * Inspect the logs of the affected containers for error messages or any helpful information related to the issue.

-4. Issue the [`kubectl exec`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) command to further explore the container's environment, configuration files, and log files from within.
+4. Issue the [`kubectl exec`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) command to further explore the container's environment, configuration files, and log files from within the pod.

-    * To access a `shell` inside the container and to connect it to your terminal, use the `-it` flag to activate an interactive terminal session inside the pod's container.
+    * To access a `shell` inside a specific container and to connect it to your terminal, use the `-it` flag to activate an interactive terminal session.

         ```shell
         kubectl exec -it <pod-name> -c <container-name> -- /bin/sh
         ```

-        > **Tip:** You can also use any available `shell` by changing `'/bin/sh'` with the shell name.
+        > **Tip:** You can specify any available `shell` by changing `/bin/sh` to the shell name you want, like `/bin/bash` or `/bin/zsh`.
+Make sure the specified shell is installed and available within the container.

 5. (Optional) When troubleshooting complex issues, use the [`kubectl debug`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) command for in-depth debugging.
-This command adds [Ephemeral Containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) to a pod.
+This command adds [ephemeral container](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers/) to a pod.
 For example:

     ```shell
     # Inject an ephemeral container to troubleshoot your specific pod container